Colistin: Resistance

 Resistance to colistin is rare, but has been described.
 As of 2017, no agreement exists about how to define colistin resistance.
 The Société Française de Microbiologie uses a MIC cut-off of 2 mg/L, whereas the British Society for Antimicrobial Chemotherapy sets a MIC cutoff of 4 mg/L or less as sensitive, and 8 mg/L or more as resistant.
 No standards for describing colistin sensitivity are given in the United States.

 The first known colistin-resistance gene in a plasmid which can be transferred between bacterial strains is mcr-1.
 It was found in 2011 in China on a pig farm where colistin is routinely used and became publicly known in November 2015.
 The presence of this plasmid-borne gene was confirmed starting December 2015 in South-East Asia, several European countries, and the United States.
 It is found in certain strains of the bacteria Paenibacillus polymyxa.

 India reported the first detailed colistin-resistance study, which mapped 13 colistin-resistant infections recorded over 18 months.
 It concluded that pan-drug-resistant infections, particularly those in the bloodstream, have a higher mortality.
 Multiple other cases were reported from other Indian hospitals.
 Although resistance to polymyxins is generally less than 10%, it is more frequent in the Mediterranean and South-East Asia (Korea and Singapore), where colistin resistance rates are increasing.
 Colistin-resistant E. coli was identified in the United States in May 2016.

-A recent review from 2016 to 2021 fount that E. coli is the dominant species harbouring mcr genes.
-Plasmid - mediated colistin resistance is also conferred upon other species that carry different genes resistant to antibiotics.
+Multiple mobile colistin resistance (mcr) genes have been identified since the discovery of mcr-1.
+Their global dissemination is driven in part by horizontal gene transfer on plasmids and has been associated with selection pressure from colistin use, particularly in food-producing animals.
+Mobile colistin resistance genes also occur in settings without local agricultural colistin use.
+A 2026 genomic study from New Zealand, where colistin has never been licensed for use in food-producing animals, characterized 71 mcr-positive clinical isolates and compared them with 1,543 mcr-carrying plasmids sampled from 60 countries and regions between 1984 and 2024.
+The analysis resolved 14 major plasmid lineages associated with different mcr variants and found frequent co-carriage of other antimicrobial-resistance genes, indicating that transmissible plasmid backbones and co-selection by other resistance determinants can contribute to the persistence and dissemination of mcr genes even where direct colistin selection pressure is limited.
 The emergence of the mcr-9 gene is quite remarkable.

 Use of colistin to treat Acinetobacter baumannii infections has led to the development of resistant bacterial strains.
 They have also developed resistance to the antimicrobial compounds LL-37 and lysozyme, produced by the human immune system.
 This cross-resistance is caused by gain-of-function mutations to the pmrB gene, which controls the expression of lipid A phosphoethanolamine transferases (similar to mcr-1) located on the bacterial chromosome.
 Similar results have been obtained with mcr-1 positive E. coli, which became better at surviving a mixture of animal antimicrobial peptides in vitro and more effective at killing infected caterpillars.